Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 MBC

-MasterBrand and American Woodmark completed their all-stock merger on May 28, 2026, combining two of the biggest names in North American cabinetry under the MasterBrand banner.
+MasterBrand and American Woodmark completed their all-stock merger on May 28, 2026, combining two cabinet makers into a single company that now operates under the MasterBrand name.

-Under the deal terms, American Woodmark shareholders received 5.150 shares of MasterBrand common stock for each American Woodmark share.
-The pre-closing MasterBrand shares will continue to represent about 63% of the combined company’s shares outstanding.
+Under the deal, American Woodmark shareholders received 5.150 shares of MasterBrand common stock for each American Woodmark share.
+The pre-closing MasterBrand shares remain outstanding and now represent about 63% of the combined company’s shares outstanding.

-The merger creates a larger cabinet maker with a broader portfolio of brands and products across stock, semi-custom and premium cabinetry.
-MasterBrand said the deal is expected to generate about $90 million in annual run-rate cost synergies by the end of year three.
-It also said the transaction is expected to be accretive to adjusted diluted earnings per share in year two.
+The combined company is projecting about $90 million in annual run-rate cost synergies by the end of year three.
+Management also said the transaction is expected to be accretive to adjusted diluted earnings per share in year two.

-American Woodmark is now a wholly owned subsidiary of MasterBrand, and its common stock will be delisted from Nasdaq.
-The combined company will continue to trade on the New York Stock Exchange under the ticker MBC.
+American Woodmark is now a wholly owned subsidiary of MasterBrand.
+MasterBrand will keep trading on the New York Stock Exchange under the ticker MBC, while American Woodmark shares will be delisted from Nasdaq.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.